alamcordeiro/sip/README.md

-#PIP
+#SIP

-PIP is a tiny application framework built for people who use a LAMP stack.
-PIP aims to be as simple as possible to set up and use.
+SIP is a tiny application framework built based on PIP Framework.

 Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) for more information and documentation.

 ## Requirements

 * PHP 5.1 or greater
+* PHP PDO
-* MySQL 4.1.2 or greater
+* MySQL 5.6 or greater
 * The mod_rewrite Apache module

 ## Installation